scalar-labs/scalardb/docs/api-guide.md

 transaction.put(put);
 ```

-You also put a record with null values as follows:
+You can also put a record with null values as follows:

 ```java
 Put put =